ibm-cloud-docs/vpc/private-connectivity-vpe.md

 {: #vpe-api-private-endpoint-terraform}
 {: terraform}

-To access the VPC API private endpoint using Terraform, choose one of the following actions:
+To access the VPC API private endpoint using Terraform, do one of the following actions:

 * Set an environment variable for the region that you want to access.
 For example, for `us-south`, enter: